Blue River Silverthorne

 Weekly Report

-It is officially fall on the Blue River, near Silverthorne.
-Flows continue to hold steady and are at a comfortable level for this time of year.
-That being said, flows are on the lower end of the ideal range which has pushed trout to the deep and slow water most of the day and has made for skittish and selective trout.
+Note: This will be the last report update that will be provided.
+We’ve loved every minute of this journey and value the relationships we’ve made and the community that we’ve built but unfortunately, it’s time for us to focus on other priorities.
+Flows on the Blue River, near Silverthorne continue to hold steady at roughly 100 cfs and while they are slightly lower than ideal they are at a comfortable level for this time of year.
+Trout are increasingly favoring the soft water as the weather turns cooler.
+The next few days bring a fair amount of uncertainty as it pertains to the weather.
+Come prepared for rain and or snow as well as bluebird skies.
+As such, expect to adjust your approach accordingly.
+In the early hours of the day, however, you’ll want to survey the slack water along the banks as trout will seek comfort and protection during this time.
 Water clarity is about as good as it gets so be sure to practice stealth out there and do your best to keep a low profile so as to keep from spooking trout.
-Nymphing with smaller midge, baetis and caddis imitations has been and will continue to be the most effective mode of fishing.
+Nymphing with smaller midge and baetis imitations has been and will continue to be the most effective mode of fishing.
 However, a searcher or attractor pattern that is intended to cover a variety of aquatic bug life species has been productive in the lead, or point fly, position.
-Focus on the deep and slow water most of the day, but look to the slack water along the banks as well as the outer seams in the morning and early afternoon, respectively.
+Focus on depth and presentation before swapping flies, but don’t get too attached to one set up for long, unless it is producing results.
 Midges remain the primary food source and have been the most reliable pattern to fish as of late.
-BWOs continue to make an appearance but can be hit or miss depending on the weather.
+There remain a few lingering BWO hatches but can be hit or miss depending on the weather.
 With this in mind, come prepared to fish some dry flies, but count on nymphing to be the most effective and consistent.

 Recommended Flies